 Tag: working hours

 Human rights continue to keep the pressure on Thailand’s fishing industry, as forced labour and exploitation claims get increasing exposure.
-Human rights groups continue to report of coercive labour practices in Thailand, in particular, in the fishing industry.
-In 2015, … Continue reading

 The National Assembly has approved amendments to the Labour Standards Act to reduce the total working hours over a 7 day period from 68 hours to 52 hours.
 This change further demonstrates the government’s crackdown on long working hours, and businesses should expect increasing scrutiny of their operations.